 It's a sobering statistic that worldwide 2.5 people die every minute due to a car accident.
 Whether it’s a pedestrian or the person inside the car, it's an extremely high number of fatalities and ADAS, including DMS and OMS, can help save lives in several ways.

-To hear more from me on this topic, listen to this episode of the Experiences Per Mile podcast.
+To hear more from me on this topic, listen to this episode of the automotive podcast.